geekygirlsarah/minkwic_2013_presentations/README.md

-# minkwic_2013_presentations
+# MINK WIC 2013 Lightning Talks
-My lightning talks from MINK WIC 2013
+My lightning talks from the Missouri, Iowa, Nebraska, Kansas Women in Computing (MINK WIC) 2013 conference

 - Becoming an Undergraduate Teaching Assistant
 - Why You Should Participate in a Hackathon